 I've never experienced a pro-football game live but have had several experiences at the homes of some of our best friends.
 I wouldn't mind seeing at least one live game though, just to say I experienced it.
-Maybe I should be adding that to my bucket list!
-In any case, it is a whole lot more fun watching the game with food and beverages, especially these Crispy Maple Hot Wings!
+In any case, it is a whole lot more fun watching the game with delicious food and beverages, especially these Crispy Maple Hot Wings!

-- For the Chicken:
+For the Chicken:

-- 3½ pounds fresh chicken wings, rinsed
+- 3-½ pounds fresh chicken wings rinsed and patted dry

 - ½ teaspoon salt

 - ½ teaspoon ground black pepper

 - Oil for frying